OpenThread Temperature Sensor Network with Tock

 Make sure the switches and jumpers are properly configured on your board:

-- The "Power" switch on the top left should be set to "On".
+- The board "Power" switch on the bottom left should be set to "On".

-You should plug one USB cable into the top of the board for programming (NOT into the "nRF USB" port on the side).
+You should plug one USB cable into the side of the board for programming (NOT into the "nRF USB" port on the bottom right).

 See this diagram for the full configuration: